Strongly Shortcut Spaces: Introduction

 \section{Introduction}

+The study of interactions between nonpositive curvature and infinite group theory have a long history dating back to the work of Max Dehn on fundamental groups of surfaces in the early 20th century.
+These ideas have been developed in a variety of directions since that time and have become particularly relevant in recent decades with the emergence of geometric group theory.
+Various theories of nonpositively curved groups have been developed: small cancellation groups, $\CAT(0)$ groups, cubulated groups, systolic groups, quadric groups, etc. However, while the case of \emph{negatively} curved groups has been satisfactorily unified by Gromov's seminal work on hyperbolic groups \cite{Gromov:1987}, to this date there is no satisfactory general notion of a nonpositively curved group.

-Strongly shortcut graphs were introduced in earlier work of this author \cite{Hoda:2018b} as graphs satisfying a weak notion of nonpositive curvature.
-They were shown to unify a broad family of graphs of interest in geometric group theory and metric graph theory, including hyperbolic graphs, $1$-skeleta of finite dimensional $\CAT(0)$ cube complexes and standard Cayley graphs of finitely generated Coxeter groups \cite{Hoda:2018b}.
-Strongly shortcut groups are defined as those groups admitting a proper and cocompact action on a strongly shortcut graph \cite{Hoda:2018b}.
-They are finitely presented and have polynomial isoperimetric functions and so have decidable word problem \cite{Hoda:2018b}.
+Strongly shortcut graphs were introduced in earlier work of this author \cite{Hoda:shortcut_graphs:2022} as graphs satisfying a weak notion of nonpositive curvature.
+They were shown to unify a broad family of graphs of interest in geometric group theory and metric graph theory including hyperbolic graphs, standard Cayley graphs of finitely generated Coxeter groups and $1$-skeletons of finite dimensional $\CAT(0)$ cube complexes, systolic complexes and quadric complexes \cite{Hoda:shortcut_graphs:2022, Haettel_Hoda_Petyt:Coarse_injectivity:2020}.
+They are finitely presented and have polynomial isoperimetric functions and so have decidable word problem \cite{Hoda:shortcut_graphs:2022}.
+Strongly shortcut groups are defined as those groups admitting a proper and cocompact action on a strongly shortcut graph \cite{Hoda:shortcut_graphs:2022}.
+They include a wide family of groups satisfying various nonpositive curvature conditions, including hyperbolic groups, Coxeter groups, cocompactly cubulated groups, systolic groups, quadric groups, finitely presented small cancellation groups, Helly groups, hierarchically hyperbolic groups and even the discrete Heisenberg groups \cite{Hoda:shortcut_graphs:2022, Haettel_Hoda_Petyt:Coarse_injectivity:2020, hoda_przytycki:heisenberg:2020}.